sgsbucket/animan-doc/docs/renderman/custom_rendering.md

 ## Render Result

 When the Custom Render starts, the main page will add a new process for this render.
-Once rendering is complete, a "Download" button will appear in order to Download the video to the location of your choice.
+Once rendering is complete, a "Download" button will appear in the right corner in order to download the video to the location of your choice.

+When the export is complete, you can access the files in the "showexport/_the_show_code" folder inside Renderman workspace.

 <Screenshot image="/screenshot/renderman_custom_render_result.png">
 </Screenshot>